-A female dog pregnancy is stressful for everybody in the household, including the dam herself, her breeders, and other pets at home.
+A female dog pregnancy is stressful for everybody, including the dam herself, her breeders, and other pets at home.
 A dog’s pregnancy lasts roughly 63 days, and generally, human intervention should be kept at a minimum.

-Experienced breeders generally know about the common side effects of a canine pregnancy.
+Experienced breeders generally know about the common side effects of canine pregnancy.
 However, some pregnancies are unexpected and therefore the dog’s owner may be overwhelmed by the events unfolding: a moodier female, a growing belly, a loss of appetite, and so on.
-This article is a complete guide to dog pregnancies: signs of pregnancy, different stages of labor, dystocia and birthing problems, etc.
+This article is a complete guide to dog pregnancies: signs of pregnancy, dog labor stages, dystocia and birthing problems, etc.

 Anatomy of a Pregnant Dog